 Both UPC Insurance and Kin have a complaint index of 0, meaning few if any customers file formal complaints.

 Florida homeowners are unfortunately accustomed to paying high premiums for sub-par insurance.
 We credit UPC for offering competitively-priced coverage.
-The average premium for a $300,000 newly built home is $2,034 a year, slightly lower than our average of $2,083 a year.
-UPC is about 2.3 percent cheaper than Kin, but their reviews still leave something to be desired.
+Their average premium for a $300,000 newly built home is $1,723 a year, but it's still higher than our average of $1,354 a year.
+UPC costs about 27 percent more than Kin.

 Average Annual Premium Comparison